autoinst

 Control the creation of swash fonts.
 The default is -swash.

-Control the creation of titling fonts.
+Control the creation of titling families.
 The default is -titling.

 Control the creation of fonts with superior characters.
 The